Introduction

 Are you planning your holiday in Eryri | Snowdonia and North Wales and looking for the best accommodation and places to stay and visit?

-In 2025 our beautiful region will again be high on the list of destinations for short weekend breaks and longer holidays and staycations!
+In 2026 our beautiful region will again be high on the list of popular UK destinations for a short weekend break, a romantic getaway or even a longer holiday!

-As for great holiday destinations we have it all - pretty mountain villages and quiet romantic idylls, cute seaside towns, bustling coastal resorts, and the up-and-coming city of Wrexham with its newly famous football club!
+As for great holiday destinations we have it all - pretty mountain villages and quiet romantic idylls, cute seaside towns and bustling coastal resorts, and don’t forget the up-and-coming city of Wrexham which is increasingly famous for its football club!

-Great transport connections make North Wales easily accessible from the rest of the UK and Europe, so it really is perfect for your getaway.
+Excellent transport connections make North Wales easily accessible from the rest of the UK and Europe, so it really is ideally located for an unforgettable getaway break.

-Trefriw, Llanrwst & Betws-y-Coed in the Conwy Valley
+Trefriw, Llanrwst and Betws-y-Coed in the Conwy Valley

 Conwy